 - Identify key pronunciation characteristics of your language

 - Figure out how you like to study language

 Our recommendations on the best way to prepare for language courses

 6. Download a language learning app.
 There are obviously many apps on the market such as Duolingo, Rosetta Stone and others.
-My favorite one for learning Chinese was Chinese Skill.

 7. Signup for a short course prior to your real course.
 The value of an actual course is the accountability you get from having to show up and have set tasks.
 Also you are told what to learn and how to learn it from seasoned professionals.